-Oven-safe to 600 degrees F; higher than others.
+Oven-safe to 600°F; higher than others.
 Heats very evenly, including sides.
 Smooth, flat bottoms will not scratch glass stovetops.
-Use of 3 different metals means even cooking and quick heating.
+Use of three different metals renders even cooking and quick heating.
 External layer is stainless steel.

 Significant investment.
 Handles can get hotter than expected.
-Burned food and scorch marks difficult to clean.
+Burned food and scorch marks are difficult to clean.

 Tri-ply stainless and aluminum construction provides even heating.
 Requires less heat to reach cooking temps.
-Both attractive and functional.
+Attractive and functional.
 Even heating of the stainless steel and the curved lips for easy pouring.

 Heavier than expected.
-Some customers not impressed with lids.
+Some customers have said they are not impressed with their lids.

 Vintage European quality at an impressive price point.
 Hammered copper exterior is worthy of display.
-Oven-safe to 500 degrees with a tri-ply cooking surface.
-Pieces are sturdy and lids are well-constructed.
+Oven-safe to 500°F with a tri-ply cooking surface.
+Pieces are sturdy, and lids are constructed well.

 Discoloration and pitting are common complaints.
 Requires diligent hand-washing and polishing.

-Aluminum heat core extends to sides.
+Aluminum heat core extends to the sides.
 Measurement gradations in pans.
-Very balanced in hand.
+Feels very balanced in the hand.
 Drip-free pouring edges prevent messy spills.
 Convenient interior measurement markings.

 Some reports of sticking and staining.
 Hand-washing and chemical polishing are labor-intensive.

-A 10-piece set of saucepans, frying pans, and sizable 8-quart stockpot.
+A 10-piece set of saucepans, frying pans, and a sizable 8-quart stockpot.
 Includes glass lids with sturdy stainless steel handles.
 Compatible with high-heat induction cooktops.
-Dishwasher-safe.
-Hold their quality well if properly maintained.
+Dishwasher safe.
+Pieces hold their quality if properly maintained.